 Making Marked Assessment Materials available to Learners

-In respect of each GCSE Qualification which it makes available, or proposes to make available, an awarding organisation must establish, maintain and comply with arrangements in accordance with this condition for a Learner’s Marked Assessment Material in respect of any assessment for that qualification to be made available to –
+In respect of each GCSE Qualification which it makes available, an awarding organisation must establish, maintain and comply with arrangements to provide a Learner’s Marked Assessment Material to –

 the Learner, or

-where the assessment has been delivered by a Relevant Centre, either the Learner or the Relevant Centre (on the Learner’s behalf).
+any Relevant Centre (on the Learner’s behalf).

 The arrangements may –

-provide that the awarding organisation is not required to take further steps to make available a copy or a representation of evidence generated by the Learner in the assessment where the evidence (or a copy of the evidence) is already held by the Learner or, where the assessment has been delivered by a Relevant Centre, by either the Learner or the Relevant Centre,
+provide that the awarding organisation is not required to provide a copy or a representation of evidence generated by the Learner in the assessment where this is already held by the Learner or any Relevant Centre,

-provide that the awarding organisation shall make available Marked Assessment Material only on payment of a fee,
+provide that the awarding organisation shall provide Marked Assessment Material only on payment of a fee,

-provide that the awarding organisation shall make available Marked Assessment Material only on request,
+provide that the awarding organisation shall provide Marked Assessment Material only on request,

-provide that, where the assessment has been delivered by a Relevant Centre, any such request must be made by the Relevant Centre (on the Learner’s behalf),
+provide that any such request must be made by a Relevant Centre (on the Learner’s behalf),

-specify other requirements for the making of such a request, provided that such requirements are reasonable, and
+specify other reasonable requirements for the making of such a request, and

 specify a date by which such a request must be received.

+Where no Relevant Centre exists in relation to a Learner, the arrangements must allow a Learner to request his or her Marked Assessment Material him or herself.
-The arrangements must –

-allow Learners and Relevant Centres a reasonable opportunity to consider whether to request the awarding organisation to carry out an Administrative Error Review in respect of the Marked Assessment Material, and
+The arrangements must allow Learners and Relevant Centres a reasonable opportunity to consider whether to request –

+an Administrative Error Review, and

-allow Learners and Relevant Centres a reasonable opportunity to consider whether to request the awarding organisation to carry out a review of marking of the Marked Assessment Material,
+a review of marking of the Marked Assessment Material,

 taking into account any date by which the awarding organisation requires such a request to be received.